 There are no qualifications: Chime will not pull a credit report and give this card to those with bad credit or no credit.

-Since there is no credit limit connected to your Chime Credit Builder Card, you’ll never be in danger of having a high credit utilization ratio due to having a high outstanding balance against your established credit limit.
+Since there is no credit limit connected to your Chime Credit Builder, you’ll never be in danger of having a high credit utilization ratio due to having a high outstanding balance against your established credit limit.
 That removes one more factor that could potentially hurt your credit score (credit utilization is the second biggest factor affecting your credit score, accounting for up to 30% of your score).

 “Available to Spend” Feature

-Spending authorization within your Chime Credit Builder Card is determined by the money you’ve added to your Credit Builder account, less any amounts you charge on the Visa card.
-You can increase the Available to Spend amount at any time by moving money from your Chime Spending Account into your Credit Builder account.
+Spending authorization within your Chime Credit Builder is determined by the money you’ve added to your Credit Builder account, less any amounts you charge on the Visa card.
+You can increase the Available to Spend amount at any time by moving money from your Chime Checking Account into your Credit Builder account.
 That puts you in full control of the credit limit in your account.
 And equally important, the transfers take place in no more than 60 seconds.

 “Move My Pay” Feature